covid-at-home/covid-at-home/level1.md

 * Ventilate your rooms frequently.
 * Eat appropriate amounts of nutrient-rich, healthy food.
 Include at least some carbohydrates (e.g., bread, potatoes, pasta, rice, etc).
 Vitamins D ("the sunshine vitamin") and C can be especially helpful in preventing or mitigating the effects of respiratory infections.
-* Drink enough fluids, mostly water.
+* Drink enough, mostly water.
+Your urine should be very light-colored, never dark yellow.
 * Get regular exercise.
 If it is recommended or required to stay indoors, find ways to get moving at home: Dance to favorite songs with friends over video-chat, join online yoga or other exercise classes, or try simple core bodyweight exercises like push-ups, sit-ups, and squats combined with simple stationary aerobic exercises like jumping jacks, hula hooping, and skipping.
 * If you smoke, stop smoking.
 * Avoid heavy drinking and other drug use, as alcohol and other drugs tend to suppress immune function.